Local equilibrium charge and spin currents in two-dimensional topological systems: Toy model

 { It is instructive to verify charge conservation by calculating the net electronic transmission through the central region sites.
 Considering the injection from the left lead $L$, the net electronic transmissions read

 where $D = {\rm det}[ ({\bf G}^r)^{-1}], \tau_2\equiv t_{13}^{2}$, $\tau_3\equiv 2t_{12}t_{13}t_{23}$, and $\tau_4\equiv t_{23}^{2}t_{12}^{2}$.
-The derivation of the expressions for the transmissions are presented in App.~\ref{app:gfsandtransmissions} and the sign convention is discussed in App. \ref{app:toymodel-sign-convention}.
+The derivation of the expressions for the transmissions are presented in Appendix~\ref{app:gfsandtransmissions} and the sign convention is discussed in Appendix~\ref{app:toymodel-sign-convention}.
 The net electronic transmission at site $2$, given by Eq.~(\ref{localt2}), vanishes due to charge conservation, that is, the local transmission from site $1$ to site $2$ equals the local transmission from site $2$ to site $3$.
-In contrast, the electronic transmissions given by Eqs.~(\ref{localt1}) and (\ref{localt3}), respectively, do not vanish since we are not taking into account the transmissions through the bonds with the leads, {\sl i.e.}, electrons entering site $1$ through the left lead $L$ and leaving site $3$ through the right lead $R$.
+In contrast, the electronic transmissions given by Eqs.~(\ref{localt1}) and (\ref{localt3}), respectively, do not vanish since {they do not account for} the transmissions through the bonds with the leads, i.e., electrons entering site $1$ through the left lead $L$ and leaving site $3$ through the right lead $R$.
 Moreover, assuming injection from the left lead $L$, the total transmission leaving site $1$, Eq.~(\ref{localt1}), must equal the transmission entering site $3$, Eq.~(\ref{localt3}). }

 { The total transmission between the left and the right leads reads